Helge-Stein-Group/Slurry_Bot/README.md

 ## XArm Robot

-The six axis XArm robot is responsable for the movment of vials, pipetting, and other physical tasks...
+The six-axis XArm robot is responsible for the movement of vials, pipetting, and other physical tasks within the automated system.
+The robot can be controlled using the Python driver provided by the manufacturer.

 ### Getting Started

+#### Software Setup

-`pip install xArm-Python-SDK`
+1. In your terminal run `pip install xArm-Python-SDK`
+2. ADD HERE

+#### Hardware Setup

+ADD HERE

 ## Motors and Wiring